-[†] Write to Regional Campus Administration (Owen Hall) for a Bulletin, specifying the particular regional campus.
+[†] Write to this Division (Owen Hall) for a Bulletin, specifying the particular regional campus.

-[‡] Brochures on the Bureau of Correspondence Study, Bureau of Public Discussion, Labor Education and Research Center, and Real Estate Continuing Education Programs are available from this Division (Owen Hall).
+[‡] Brochures on the Bureau of Correspondence Study, Bureau of Public Discussion, Labor Education and Research Center, and Audio-Visual Center are available from this Division (Owen Hall).